Life on Mars (British TV series): Depiction of 1973

+Life on Mars is a 1970s retro series.

 During an interview John Stalker, Deputy Chief Constable of Greater Manchester in the early 1980s and himself a Detective Inspector in 1973, has stated that the depiction of the police "has got nothing to do with real policing in the 1970s.
 It could not be more inaccurate in terms of procedure, the way they talk or the way they dress.
 In all the time I was in the CID in the 1970s I never saw a copper in a leather bomber jacket and I never heard an officer call anyone 'guv'. ...
 Actually, there were a few police officers in London who started to behave like Regan and Carter in The Sweeney, but that was a case of life following art, not the other way round".
 The journalist who interviewed Stalker, Ray King, remarks that the depiction of the police can be defended if we assume that Sam is indeed in a coma and that we are seeing his imaginary idea of 1973, filtered through 1970s police shows.

 Upon Sam Tyler awaking in 1973, he finds himself on a building site, beneath a large advertising board, proclaiming the construction of a new motorway, the Mancunian Way.
 In reality, construction of Mancunian Way was completed in 1967.
 According to Matthew Graham, writing in the Radio Times, the error was deliberate.
 "We knew that this road was built in the 1960s, but we took a bit of artistic licence".
 Minor historical anachronisms such as this are present throughout Life on Mars.
 Some, as above, were made out of artistic licence whilst others were deliberately inserted to confuse the issue of whether Sam Tyler was in a coma, mad or really back in time.
 Many inaccuracies were visible such as modern street furniture, cable television cabinets, satellite television dishes, CCTV cameras, LCD digital watches and double-glazed uPVC window frames, which were all unintentional.
 During DVD commentaries for the series, the programme makers acknowledge these as errors but also point out they are perfectly feasible, given Sam's situation.
 As the popularity of the series grew, the hunting of such anachronisms became a favourite pastime among Life on Mars fans.

 Greater Manchester was formed in 1974, consequently the show references the police officers working for Lancashire Constabulary, rather than Greater Manchester Police.
 However, in 1973 Hyde would have been covered by the Cheshire Police area.
 Therefore, an undercover officer from Hyde working in Manchester would suggest Lancashire Constabulary was being investigated by a different police force.

 The brown Ford Cortina used by Gene throughout both of the seasons was a 1974 model, which makes it anachronistic.
 In production, three different cars were used.